scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Add the Scala Facet to you Project

-* A �Facet� is IDEA�s way of knowing what technologies your project uses and to store configuration information for these technologies.
-We need to add the �Scala� facet to your project.
-In the next step, we�ll configure it.
+* A 'Facet' is IDEA's way of knowing what technologies your project uses and to store configuration information for these technologies.
+We need to add the 'Scala' facet to your project.
+In the next step, we'll configure it.
 *   File > Project Structure...
 *   in list at upper left, select "Facets"
 *   above the middle list, click the '+' icon to add a new facet